MagicDAQ/magicdaq_docs/_posts/2010-6-25-Install_MagicDAQ.md

 ### Install MagicDAQ with Pip

-Open a command prompt and enter:
+To install MagicDAQ for the first time, open a command prompt and enter:

 `python -m pip install magicdaq`

-* To upgrade an existing magicdaq instillation to the latest version, add `--upgrade` to the end of the above command
+To upgrade an existing instillation of MagicDAQ, open a command prompt and enter:

+`python -m pip install magicdaq --upgrade`

+* [MagicDAQ is hosted on PyPi](https://pypi.org/project/magicdaq/).
+The PyPi page shows the latest version number for the MagicDAQ package.
 * To see install debug output, add `-v` to the end of above command

 ### Authorize Driver Install